-To secure the Department Chair's signature, the student must have met the following:
+To qualify to take the ARRT certification exam in radiography, the student must have met the following:

 - a.
 Successful completion of all required courses. - b.
 Successful completion of all required competencies. - c.
 Make up of all absences in excess of the benefit time to the satisfaction of the Clinical Coordinator and the Department Chairperson. - d.
-Payment of any debts to the department.
+Payment of any debts to the department, if applicable.